ankraio/charts/README.md

 ## GitHub Pages Setup

-This repository is configured to serve charts via GitHub Pages with automated builds:
+This repository uses GitHub Actions to automatically build and deploy charts to GitHub Pages.

+### Initial Setup Required

+**⚠️ First-time setup:** You need to enable GitHub Pages manually.
+See [SETUP.md](SETUP.md) for detailed instructions.

+### Quick Setup
+1. Go to your repository Settings → Pages
+2. Set Source to "GitHub Actions"
+3. The workflows will handle the rest automatically

 ### Automatic Deployment